cloudbytestorage/openstack/CloudByte Storage and OpenStack LVM Driver.md

 ### OpenStack LVM using CloudByte's iSCSI Volume
 To use CloudByte's iSCSI volume as the underlying source for lvm we need to follow some guidelines:

+Following steps were done on
+- Ubuntu 14.04 that hosted the OpenStack Liberty
+- ElastiCenter 1.3.0.824

+### Using ElastiCenter UI
-- Create an iSCSI volume in CloudByte ElastiCenter and assign an initiator group.
+- Create an iSCSI volume in CloudByte ElastiCenter.
-  - The initiator group can be 'ALL' or user defined pointing to the OpenStack machine
+- Set the initiator group to 'ALL' for this new volume.

-- The following steps were done on Ubuntu 14.04 that hosted the OpenStack setup.
+### On Ubuntu box

-#### iSCSI Initiator Install
+#### Install iSCSI Initiator
 - Configure Ubuntu Server as an iSCSI initiator install the open-iscsi package.
 ```
   sudo apt install open-iscsi